lucile40lpy/CPES-projects/README.md

 # CPES-projects

-Collection of materials from projects lead (in group or individually) by Lucile Lapray in the context of the CPES Data Sciences, Arts and Cultures program.
+Collection of materials from projects lead (in group or individually) by Lucile Lapray in the context of the CPES Data Sciences, Arts and Cultures (PSL and Louis-le-Grand) program.

 Folder organisation:
 - name: year-month project title